52 Weird and Unique Things To Do In Tokyo

 37. Dine alone in a cubicle restaurant

 It’s no secret that Japan has some loner residents that prefer only their own company.
-After days of exploring Tokyo’s flashy lights and crowded streets, you might feel similar too.
-Whether you’re wanting to eat a meal in peace and quiet, traveling solo, or are just interested in what a secluded, one-person table entails, eating at a cubicle restaurant is one weird and unique thing to do in Tokyo.
+After days of exploring Tokyo’s flashy lights and crowded streets, you might feel like taking a solo break too.
+Whether you’re wanting to eat a meal in peace and quiet, traveling solo, or are just interested in what a secluded, one-person table entails, eating at a cubicle restaurant is another weird and unique thing to do in Tokyo.

-It’s worth mentioning Ichiran, which was founded in Fukuoka, is known for its amazing tonkotsu ramen too, not just the loner seats!
+Ichiran ramen, which was founded in Fukuoka, is known for its amazing tonkotsu ramen and thin noodles, not just for having solo dining seats!
 Ichiran ramens are popping up all over the world, and you can even take a Ichiran ramen-making kit home with you.

 If you love ramen, check out my post about Tokyo’s Cup Noodle Museum and Shin-Yokohama’s Ramen museum.